Justinator/FoxStructures2019/README.md

 ## :construction: Adding a new job posting to the careers page

-1. Add your new career page to the sites
+1. Add your new career page to the site
 2. Enter your job details and add a featured image to the page.
 This will be the hero image for the job post
 3. Careers pages use the careers-single.php page template.
 This loads our sidebar and all components for the page.
 4. To update the sidebar navigate to the inc folder and find careers-sidebar.php.
 5. Add a new list item and upload

+## :rocket: Navigation

+This theme has three registered menus.
+Main menu for the primary navigation, footer menu for the footer menu and mobile menu, for customizing separate menus for each of these locations if needed.